 The result is an impressive and addictive rock tune with a pop twist in the lyrics that is certain to grab your attention right from the bat.

 We reach 2014 and he was one of the top actors singing “Reason for…“, song featured as the ending theme for otome anime Kamigami no Asobi.

-Of course we can’t forget that the cast counted with star studded cast that included: Hiroshi Kamiya, Daisuke Ono, Toshiyuki Toyonaga, Miyu Irino and Yuto Uemura.
+Of course, we can’t forget that the cast counted with a star-studded cast that included: Hiroshi Kamiya, Daisuke Ono, Toshiyuki Toyonaga, Miyu Irino, and Yuto Uemura.
 In the middle of this group, Hosoya shone with his melodies.

 Japanese and international fans alike still rave about his vocal performance.

 In 2011, alongside a young Toshiki Masuda, the seiyuu unit MAX BOYS was created.
 Hosoya and Masuda were at that time, hosts of their own radio show 「細谷佳正・増田俊樹の全力男子」 (Hosoya Yoshimasa & Masuda Toshiki No Zenryoku Danshi), when Masuda was only a rookie and Hosoya was already making a buzz in the seiyuu industry.

 The group experimented with pop and rock, making an interesting blend that led to the release of one of their best tracks “Sakura” back in 2012 for their album 大切なうた.

 Despite the fans’ interest in this group, MAX BOYS eventually disbanded in 2013 after releasing a total of 3 singles and a full album.
 Since then Hosoya hasn’t been part of any seiyuu unit project nor made his solo debut.